 Course Code: 4di

-Examine three types of tools you’ll use in a DI classroom: pre-assessments, formative assessments, and summative assessments.
-You will discover that these assessments, in addition to providing you with valuable data, can be fun and effective learning tools.
-Then, learn all about your school’s RTI intervention team and find out how to refer students.
+You'll continue your look at assessments by looking at three types of tools you'll use in a DI classroom: pre-assessments, formative assessments, and summative assessments.
+You'll discover that these assessments, in addition to providing you with valuable data, can be fun and effective learning tools.

 A veteran educator who has taught every grade but third, Marsha Spears has spent 35 years teaching students and training teachers.
 Spears earned a bachelor's and master's degree in educational administration with a specialty in curriculum and literacy development, training that would prepare her to take on the toughest of classrooms.
 And tough classrooms are where she made her mark, helping a wide variety of at-risk learners read with renewed confidence.
 Over the years, thousands of students and teachers have learned how easily they can incorporate Spears' reading techniques and activities into their daily routines.